idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 ### BASE

 The base unit is brains of the keyboard with Pi Pico controller and where all the sections connect to.
+The picos arrive with precut 20P headers.

-If soldering LEDs, only a diode is required here:
+If soldering LEDs, only a diode is required in the area labeled LED on the PCB.

 Continue by following the official guide ([left](https://github.com/Taro-Hayashi/KillerWhale/blob/main/leftside/2_BASE.md), [right](https://github.com/Taro-Hayashi/KillerWhale/blob/main/rightside/2_BASE.md)).